mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 Update the app on your mobile device and check that you can navigate between the List and Detail pages by tapping on a launch.

+> **DON'T FORGET**
+>
-> **DON'T FORGET**: You just added the `nsRouterLink` attribute directive to the Upcoming Launches template, so don't forget to add it to the Past Launches list.
+> You just added the `nsRouterLink` attribute directive to the Upcoming Launches template, so don't forget to add it to the Past Launches list.

 This concludes the exercise.
 In the next exercise, you'll learn how to access the `id` variable of the `/detail` route.